Instructions: back to home page

 Article 90 Introduction

-compliance with codes and standards covering their regulated activities as
+may be subject to compliance with codes and standards covering their regulated activities

-adopted under governmental law or regulation.
+as adopted under governmental law or regulation.

 (a) True